 Retail Hackathon: Creating a New Experience Together

 Everyone remembers how photo studios looked like in the ’90s: they were fully stuffed with KODAK brand, from branded shelvings and posters to photo envelopes.
-KODAK, being successful in establishing a new niche market, had overlooked innovative technologies (e.g. ui/ux design), and that fact undermined its competitiveness.
-At the turn of millennia, KODAK ranked second on the digital cameras market, however, it’s business activity conflicted with the common sense of commercial enterprise: KODAK did not get profit from selling cameras.
+KODAK, being successful in establishing a new niche market, had overlooked innovative technologies, and that fact undermined its competitiveness.
+At the turn of millennia, KODAK ranked second in the digital cameras market, however, its business activity conflicted with the common sense of commercial enterprise: KODAK did not get profit from selling cameras.

 Taking into account the bitter experience of the above-mentioned companies, the others are trying to do their best in order not to overlook innovative technologies that can undermine their competitiveness.
 Generally, every company has 3 courses of development: